benjohnsonnlp/developer/_content/cognitive-application/deploy-applications.md

 title: Deploy
 weight: 30
 ---
   * Check to see if someone has already created a Personal Assistant application that you can reuse.
-Search for Expertise in the [Watson Personal Assistant Git Repository]({{site.baseurl}}/broken_link).
+Search for Expertise in the [Watson Assistant Git Repository]({{site.baseurl}}/broken_link).

   Describe:
   * How to deploy and configure a Personal Assistant application.